 Titus Livius is amongst the more important Roman historians.
 He lived most of his life in Rome, where he had a prominent education and studied diligently.
 It was suggested that Livy was a major source of encouragement for the future emperor Claudius in his historical studies.

 Livy's life work, the History of Rome from its founding, is a richly detailed account of Rome's early history.
 Livy, however, was filled with Roman patriotism and painted a romantic view of the ancient world.
 His sources were mainly the writings of earlier authors and word of mouth legends of the day.

-Ab Urbe Condita (From the Founding of the City) written in 142 books.
+- Ab Urbe Condita (From the Founding of the City) written in 142 books.
 35 have survived in their entirety, while fragments of others exist.